Kia ora koutou

 How to change activities on the Online Record Book for COVID adaptations:

 If you are in lockdown (level 3 or 4) for an extended period of time you may need to change your Award activity for COVID for that lockdown period.
 Prior consent is required from your Award Leader and you must identify a suitable Assessor (not a family member).
-Once your area returns to level 2 or 1 then you must revert back to your usual activities.

 To add a new activity, go to the Award Section (e.g. Physical Recreation), navigate to Overview and then click on Add Additional Activity.
 When you are selecting categories make sure you select 'Others' as the sub category and then type Covid Exemption in the 'Please specify your category' field.
 That way you can do your new activity for the lockdown period and then continue your usual activity.